ora0600/confluent-cdc-workshop/terraform/gcp/ccloud-source-salesforce-cdc-connector/README.md

 # Deploy Salesforce CDC Source connector

 It is expected that you did the [preparation in Salesforce](setup_salesforce.md).
-Before Deployment please login into Salesforce with your credentials you saved in `terraform/aws/.accounts`.
+Before Deployment please login into Salesforce with your credentials you saved in `terraform/gcp/.accounts`.
 Go to [Salesforce-Development](https://login.salesforce.com)) or use you own Salesforce-Sandbox.
 Please let the Salesforce App open, we add a contact later.
 If you did login successfully, then please do the deployment:

-Before deploy the first connector before consider if you would like to run a second Salesforce CDC Connector for CDC LeadChangeEvent.
-If you would do it, then copy the complete now:
+Before deploy the first connector consider if you would like to run a second Salesforce CDC Connector for e.g. LeadChangeEvent.
+If you would do it, then copy the complete directory as mentioned below:

 ```bash
 cd ..